Dr. Keith E. Cook

 Research

 Keith Cook's research focuses on applying engineering to critical care medicine.
-This research melds mechanical, chemical, and material science concepts toward the development of artificial and tissue-based lungs, pulmonary drug delivery, and the computational modeling and prevention of coagulation in medical devices.
+This research melds mechanical, chemical, and material science concepts toward the development of artificial and tissue-based lungs and the prevention of coagulation in medical devices.

-Current research projects in his group include thoracic artificial lungs, biofabricated tissue-based lungs, new biomaterial approaches for reducing coagulation at artificial surfaces, and perfluorocarbon emulsions for pulmonary drug delivery.
-Of note, his laboratory was the first to produce 24-hour, one-week, and 30-day in vivo studies of thoracic artificial lungs, and his group is working on an artificial lung intended as destination therapy for years of respiratory support.
-Professor Cook currently serves as the Faculty Director of the Bioengineered Organs Initiative at CMU and is a fellow of the American Institute for Medical and Biological Engineering.
+Current research projects in his group include artificial lungs, biofabricated tissue-based lungs, new biomaterial approaches for reducing coagulation at artificial surfaces, and development of long-acting contact system inhibitors.
+His group's main focus is developing artificial lungs intended as destination therapy for years of respiratory support.
+Professor Cook currently serves as the Faculty Director of the Bioengineered Organs Initiative at CMU and the CMU-side director of the Mayo Clinic - Carnegie Mellon Transforming Transplant initiative.

-Research Interests: artificial lungs; hemodynamics; pulmonary drug delivery; liquid ventilation; right ventricular function; critical care medicine
+Research Interests: artificial lungs; biomaterials; ex-vivo organ perfusion; hemodynamics; right ventricular function; critical care medicine

 Awards and Recognition